MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-data-source-transact-sql.md

 Additional notes and guidance when setting the location:

-- The default option is to use `enable secure SSL connections` when provisioning Azure Data Lake Storage Gen 2.
+- The default option is to use `enable secure SSL connections` when provisioning Azure Data Lake Storage Gen2.
 When this is enabled, you must use `abfss` when a secure TLS/SSL connection is selected.
 Note `abfss`works for unsecure TLS connections as well.
 - Azure Synapse doesn't verify the existence of the external data source when the object is created. .
 To validate, create an external table using the external data source.
 - Use the same external data source for all tables when querying Hadoop to ensure consistent querying semantics.
 - `wasbs` is recommended as data will be sent using a secure TLS connection